-Hypo almost collapsed in September after its Irish unit Depfa Bank Plc failed to get short-term funding when credit markets dried up after Lehman Brothers Holdings Inc. (LEHMQ)’s bankruptcy.
+Hypo almost collapsed in September after its Irish unit Depfa Bank Plc failed to get short-term funding when credit markets dried up after Lehman Brothers Holdings Inc. (LEHMQ:US)’s bankruptcy.
 Munich-based Hypo has since received a total of 102 billion euros in debt guarantees and credit lines.

 The case is: LG Muenchen, 22 O 783/09.